AdrianRomanski/ng-lego-a11y-components/libs/components/drink-widget/src/lib/ui/drink/EXERCISES.md

 ## 4. Component Harness
 - **Create component harness**
-  - Define a harness class for your component (DrinkComponent or DrinkWidget).
+  - Define a harness class for your component (DrinkComponent).
   - Extend ComponentHarness.
 - **Initialize hostSelector**
   - Set the hostSelector property to match the component’s selector.